ShieldOrder/process-layer-doctrine/applications/zcg/02-End-to-End-Decision-Flow.md

-# 02. End-to-End Decision Flow (As Implemented)
+# 02-End-to-End-Decision-Flow
+# ZCG Process Legibility Baseline v0.1
+# Derived from the Process Layer Doctrine (PLD)

+## Purpose

 This section describes, at a high level, how Zcash Community Grants (ZCG) decisions and grant execution typically flow in practice today.

 The intent is descriptive only.
 No stage is evaluated, optimized, or judged.

-The flow below represents a composite of documented process, public discussion, and observed practice across multiple grant cycles.
+The flow represents a composite derived from documented process, public discussion, and observed practice across multiple grant cycles.

----

 ## 2.1 Proposal Intake

 Grant proposals are submitted by applicants through publicly visible channels defined by ZCG at the time of submission.

 Typical characteristics:
-- Proposals are applicant-authored and self-scoped
+- Proposals are applicant authored and self scoped
 - Content format varies by applicant maturity and grant type
 - Initial completeness and clarity vary widely